How To Fix Chronic Inflammation By Tweaking Your Omega Fatty Acids Ratio

 Eat more of these omega-3 food sources:

-- Fish and seafood is the best source of all omega 3s, particularly cold-water fish like salmon, tuna, mackerel, sardines, and herring
+- Fish and seafood are the best source of all omega 3s, particularly cold-water fish like salmon, tuna, mackerel, sardines, and herring.
+Be careful with certain ones – read about tilapia and why you should never eat tilapia that is farm bread

 - Flaxseed, chia seeds, walnuts